indiana

 Audit Comprehensiveness

 Indiana has different audit provisions depending on the type of voting system in use.
-State statute is silent regarding inclusion of early, absentee, and provisional ballots in the audit.
+The statute is silent regarding inclusion of early, absentee, and provisional ballots in the audit.

-For optical scan ballots, the county chairman of either of the major political parties in the county may request an audit of no more than 5% of the precincts or five precincts, whichever is greater.
+For optical scan ballots, the county chair of either of the major political parties in the county may request an audit of no more than 5% of the precincts or five precincts, whichever is greater.
 The request is limited to precincts that use optically scanned paper ballots.
-(Ind.
-Code §3-11-13-38.)
+Ind.
+Code § 3-11-13-38.
 For an audit of DRE voting machines, which occur only if a discrepancy exceeding the “audit threshold” is identified between the number of votes cast on DREs and the number of voters who were checked in on poll books, the county election board or the secretary of state may order an audit of all the votes cast in that precinct.
-(Ind.
-Code §3-12-3.5-8.)
+Ind.
+Code § 3-12-3.5-8.
 Before ordering an audit, the county election board must recheck the computations reported by the inspector and judge.

 Transparency

-The public must be notified of the time and place of the audit at least forty-eight hours before it begins.
-(Ind.
-Code §3-11-13-41.)
+The public must be notified of the time and place of the audit at least 48 hours before it begins.
+Ind.
+Code § 3-11-13-41.

-If an audit is conducted of DREs, the secretary of state must publish a report stating whether the results of the audit indicate that the discrepancy was the result of human error, intentional violations of election laws, unknown causes, or a combination of factors.
-(Ind.
-Code § 3-12-3.5-8.)
+If an audit is conducted of DREs, within 90 days the secretary of state must publish a report stating whether the results of the audit indicate that the discrepancy was the result of human error, intentional violations of election laws, unknown causes, or a combination of factors.
+Ind.
+Code § 3-12-3.5-8.

 Audit Counting Method

 The statute does not specify the counting method.
 However, Ind.
-Code §3-11-13-39 and §3-12-3.5-8 call for audits of both optical scan ballots and DREs “by means of tests and procedures that are approved by the commission and independent of the provider of the [ballot card or direct record electronic] voting system being audited.”
+Code § 3-11-13-39 and § 3-12-3.5-8 call for audits of both optical scan ballots and DREs “by means of tests and procedures that are approved by the commission and independent of the provider of the [paper ballot or DRE] voting system being audited.”

 Type Of Audit Units